Irish mob: Irish Mob War

 The Irish Mob War is the name given to conflicts throughout the 1960s between the two dominant Irish-American organized crime gangs in Massachusetts: the Charlestown Mob in Boston, led by brothers Bernard and Edward "Punchy" McLaughlin, and the Winter Hill Gang of Somerville (just north of Boston) headed by James "Buddy" McLean and his associates, Howie Winter and Joe McDonald.
 It is widely believed that the war began when George McLaughlin tried to pick up the girlfriend of Winter Hill associate Alex "Bobo" Petricone, also known as actor Alex Rocco.
 McLaughlin was then beaten and hospitalized by two other Winter Hill members.
 Afterward, Bernie McLaughlin went to Buddy McLean for an explanation.
 When McLean refused to give up his associates, Bernie swore revenge but was soon killed by McLean in Charlestown City Square.

 The war resulted in the eradication of the Charlestown Mob with its leaders, Bernie and Edward McLaughlin, and Stevie and Connie Hughes all having been killed.
 George McLaughlin, the one who started the war, was the only one who survived by being sent to prison.
 McLean was also killed, by Charlestown's Hughes brothers, and leadership of The Winter Hill Gang was taken by his right-hand man, Howie Winter and mentor, Joe McDonald.
 The remnants of the Charlestown Mob were then absorbed into the Winter Hill Gang, who were then able to become the dominant non-Mafia gang in the New England area.

 In the early 1970s, another mob war was taking place in South Boston between two other Irish-American gangs: the Killeen Gang, which controlled bookmaking and loansharking, and the Mullen Gang, which was made up of thieves.
 In 1971, Killeen enforcer Billy O'Sullivan was shot and killed outside his house.
 The following year, Donald Killeen was murdered and the remaining members of both organizations were absorbed into the Winter Hill Gang.
 One of Killeen's key associates was Whitey Bulger.
 In 1973, Bulger was appointed by Howie Winter to operate the South Boston rackets.
-Throughout the remainder of 1970s, Bulger used his influence to have rival mobsters murdered.
+Throughout the remainder of the 1970s, Bulger used his influence to have rival mobsters murdered.
 Among his victims were Spike O'Toole, Paul McGonagle, Eddie Connors and Tommy King.